 How Long Does It Take?

 Disputes can take 30 to 90 days to resolve, depending on the case and the card network's rules.
-Keep in mind that if the dispute is unsuccessful, the bank charges a 30 USDT fee per case.
+Keep in mind that the bank charges a 30 USDT fee per case regardless of the outcome.
 We’ll do our best, but we can’t guarantee a refund.

 Quick Tips 💡